Zagreb Holding

-Zagreb holding's main task is to efficiently and permanently carry out public services in the city of Zagreb, with maximum consideration of public interest and the local community.
+Zagreb Holding's main task is to efficiently and permanently carry out public services in the city with maximum consideration of public interest and the local community.

-Zagreb holding activities
+Activities

 Taking into account number and type of services offered, Zagreb Holding is a unique company in Croatia.

 Primarily, it offers public services in the City of Zagreb.

 It covers the following business areas: